aeturrell/coding-for-economists/craft-research-blogs.md

 - Don't use jargon or acronyms!
 Be really strict with your prose; you may not even realise that some words you write frequently *are* jargon.

 - Well-written and engaging blogs will have a much bigger impact.
-Writing concise, punchy pieces does take time and practice.
+Writing concise, punchy pieces does take time and practice though.

 - Figures and tables (floats) should be used sparingly, be really clear, and should tell the story.
-Take a look at the chapter on narrative data visualisation to get a sense of what works.
+Take a look at the chapter on narrative data visualisation, {ref}`vis-narrative`, to get a sense of what works.
 Any floats should be able to stand alone without the text too.
 If re-using floats from a paper or report, strip out elements that are superfluous to the narrative of the post.

+- Wherever possible, use vector graphics for your figures.
+This means using formats such as svg instead of png.
+Most plotting libraries will write to many output formats, including svg.

-- Some blogs require that references to other work only appear as hyperlinks—something to bear in mind as you're drafting.
+- Some blog sites require that references to other work only appear as hyperlinks—something to bear in mind as you're drafting.

 - Just as with papers, readers of your blog post will want to know what is different today, now you've done this work, as compared to yesterday, when you hadn't.
 Is what you discovered a big effect?
 Does it have big implications?